ealker/ealker.github.io/projects.md

 ### Writing

-- [Blog](/blog): my blog contains a collection of my notes, articles, musings, rants, etc. and is an ongoing project.
+- [Blog](/blog): my blog contains a collection of articles, thoughts, rants, etc. and is an ongoing project.
 Why do I blog?
 [Steve Yegge](https://sites.google.com/site/steveyegge2/you-should-write-blogs) has the answer.

-- [Notes](/notes): These are my evergreen notes on all sorts of topics, from self-hosted smart homes to a list of books that I've read.
+- [Notes](/notes): These are my evergreen notes on all sorts of topics, from self-hosted smart homes to lists of movies I've watched and books that I've read.